basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/python.md

 newBook.store()
 ```

 Some of you may be thinking “But how does the Python Riak client encode/decode my object”?
-If we fetch our book back and print the value, we shall know:
+If we fetch our book back and print the raw encoded data, we shall know:

 ```python
 fetchedBook = booksBucket.get(book['isbn'])